 Embrace the purge, understand that it’s simply your body responding naturally to a treatment that you’re giving it, and look forward to the clear and fresh skin you’re going to see on the other side.

-We’ve all been there: you start using a new skin treatment that’s proven to reduce acne, but after a week or so of applying the product your skin actually looks worse.
+We’ve all been there: you start using a new skin treatment that’s proven to reduce acne, but after a week or so of applying the product, your skin actually looks worse.
 Just remember that skin purging doesn't last forever.